JO710 Digital Toolkit

 Homework: complete edit for 60 second video on Photographing a Stranger.

 Upload to Exercises Page in your Adobe Portfolio

-Pitch two-minute video story of news event or profile with news peg.
+Pitch one-minute video story of news event or profile with news peg.

 Review the 180 degree rule, framing and continuity.